xster/flutter-wiki/Experimental:-Use-old-plugins-with-new-embedding.md

   context,
   FlutterLoader.getInstance(),
   new FlutterJNI(),
-  dartVmArgs, // or an empty array of no args needed true
+  dartVmArgs, // or an empty array if no args needed true
 );
 ```